TKonkin/smart-store-terry/README.md

 As there was no advanced analytics required, Power BI has sufficient capabilities to be the only tool used for the project.

 Section 4.
 Workflow & Logic
+Descriptive dimensions: None.
+Numeric metric: SaleAmount
+Aggregations: sum
+Slicing: by month and product
+Driildown: As sales data is for a 1 year time period, there is no time drilldown required.
+Workflow: Create a DAX measure to calculate the chamge in sales over month.
+Output: combination chart, column chart

 Section 5.
 Results (narrative + visualizations)
+Figure 1 displays a combination chart of sales by month (column) and the change in sales by month (line).
+A matrix of the sales totals is also displayed to the immediate left of the chart.
+From the line portion of the chart, the largest changes in sales occur arounf the February, July, and September time periods.
+Figure 2 is a waterfall chart, displaying the percent change in sales over month, with positive & negative change segregated by color.
+A matrix of the change values by month and product is also displayed to the left of the chart.
+From the chart, August and October/November contributed the majority of the sales decrease for the year.

 Section 6.
 Suggested Business Action
+It is suggested to focus the Company's marketing strategy around the fall months, with the objective of addressing the decrease in sales.
+This would include a focus on those products that comprise the largest portions of the sales declines (e.g., laptop).

 Section 7.
 Challenges
+Discovered that for time-intelligence measures, a separate date table needs to be created (with a relationship to the SaleDate column), and the date table needs to be referenced in the dax formula.
+A clear example of AI being only a tool and not the solution.

 Section 8.
 Ethical Considerations
+Since there was no personal information utilized, minimal for this project.